 For the bottom, I used the same baseboards as the rest of the basement (standard 1×4″ MDF baseboards).
 Again, this helps provide continuity to the entire space, tying the built-in BILLY’s with the rest of the renovation.

 Fill the gaps and nail holes with drywall mud, give it a light sand, and then finish off the new trim with a final coat of paint.

 7. The last step is to install the BILLY doors and hardware.
 We replaced the regular BILLY knobs with white and grey ceramic pumpkin knobs.

 I made a YouTube video instruction to go along with this build.
 It can really help explain some of the more finicky steps about how I settled on specific measurements.

 The best part of the NaNo is it completely changes the look of basic BILLY bookcases into a custom built-in and functional piece of furniture.

 The hardest part of the build is the planning.
 Taking the extra time to really understand the dimensions and how it would all fit together is highly encouraged.

 It led to some rather specific measurements to get the intended look.
 In particular having the final inside quarter round fit perfectly under the bulkhead when finishing the top of the built-in.

-See the of the NaNophotoNics BILLY built-in bookshelves.
+See the full tutorial of the NaNophotoNics BILLY built-in bookshelves.

 ~ Jeff from The Homestud